 Bond Measure Process

-The Salem-Keizer School Board voted to place a $619.7 million general obligation bond measure on the May 15, 2018, ballot.
-The bond is estimated to increase the current property tax levy rate by $1.24 per thousand of assessed property value, or about $248 per year on a home valued at $200,000.
+The Salem-Keizer School Board voted to place a $619.7 million general obligation bond on the May 15, 2018 ballot.
+If passed by voters, the proposed bond would increase the current property tax levy rate by an estimated $1.24 per $1,000 of assessed property value, or about $248 per year on a home valued at $200,000.

-A bond is needed to address the district’s facility needs like constructing additional space to relieve overcrowding and prepare for future enrollment growth, adding or expanding space for Career-Technical/Vocational programs and science education, making safety and security improvements district-wide, expanding or constructing additional space at all traditional high schools to increase capacity, and more.
-The total amount of work needed far exceeds the district’s ability to pay from the general fund.
+A bond would fund projects like constructing additional space to relieve overcrowding and prepare for future enrollment growth, adding or expanding space for career-technical/vocational programs and science education, making seismic, safety and security renovations district-wide and more.

 1. Long Range Facilities Plan